Bilad al-Sham: Name

 The name Bilad al-Sham in Arabic translates as "the left-hand region".
 It was so named from the perspective of the people of the Hejaz (western Arabia), who considered themselves to be facing the rising sun, that the Syrian region was positioned to their left, while to their right was al-Yaman ("the right-hand-region").

 Geography

-Bilad al-Sham comprised the area of the region of Syria, spanning the modern countries of Syria, Lebanon, Jordan, and Palestine, as well as the regions of Hatay, Gaziantep, and Diyarbakir in modern Turkey.
+Bilad al-Sham comprised the area of the region of Syria, spanning the modern countries of Syria, Lebanon, Jordan, Israel, and Palestine, as well as the regions of Hatay, Gaziantep, and Diyarbakir in modern Turkey.
 It was bound by the Mediterranean Sea in the west and the Syrian Desert in the east toward Iraq.
 The western, Mediterranean coastal range were characterized by rolling hills in Palestine in the south, rising to their highest points in Mount Lebanon in the center before becoming considerably lower in the Jabal Ansariya range in the north.
 Eastward from the coastal range, the ridges of inland Syria become gradually lower, with the exception of Mount Hermon north of the Golan, and include the ranges of the Anti-Lebanon, Jabal al-Ruwaq, and Jabal Bishri.
 With the termination of the inland ridges begins the mostly level Syrian steppe.